twisted/twisted/docs/development/ai-policy.rst

 Policy vs. Preference
 =====================

+..
+I wrote this section from a first-person perspective because I do not
+    want to be speaking for all contributors here, but if you would like to co-sign, please feel free to submit a pull request upgrading this to a “we”, including your own name.

+The goal of this project policy is to protect the health and sustainability of the project itself, not to regulate your behavior elsewhere.

 I (Glyph, the founder of the Twisted project) personally dislike the usage of generative AI tools for the environmental, psychological, and economic harms they cause.
+I think that these harms should really matter to you.

 I would, personally, ask that you refrain from using such tools in any context.

+However, I recognize that there is strong disagreement about the scale and scope of these harms, and that usage of generative AI tools is currently pervasive throughout the software development community.

 ..
-I wrote this paragraph from a first-person perspective because I do not
-    want to be speaking for all contributors here, but if you would like to co-sign, please feel free to submit a pull request upgrading this to a “we”, including your own name.

-However, I recognize that there is strong disagreement about the scale and scope of these harms, and that usage of generative AI tools is currently pervasive throughout the software development community.
-Therefore the goal of this project policy is to protect the health and sustainability of the project itself, not to regulate your behavior elsewhere.
+If generative AI systems **were** to hypothetically comprehensively address the primary project-health considerations described above, and the rest of the community were to decide that we should begin accepting generative AI contributions, I (Glyph) would personally resign from the project, and maintaining my significant contribution (as of this writing, I remain the 2nd most prolific contributor of all time, and the most prolific still active) might be enough of a reason to continue to have such a policy on its own.
+However, I would rather not have this policy litigate every single harm of an enormously, overwhelmingly complex techno-economic industrial complex, or resort to personality-driven motivations, which is itself a massive project I am working on elsehwere and ought not to be directly relevant to Twisted.

 Allowable Use
 =============